Infographic - importing processed plant-based animal feed

-- assess whether the proposed manufacturing, storage and transportation processes minimise the associated biosecurity risks to provide the appropriate level of protection for Australia.
+- review the production questionnaire and assess whether the proposed manufacturing, storage and transportation processes minimise the associated biosecurity risks to provide the appropriate level of protection for Australia.
 We may ask you to provide further information for the assessment

-- decide if we will need to undertake a desk audit or on-site verification audit or both.
+- decide if a desk audit or on-site verification audit or both are required.
 We will ask you for approval first.
 Find out when we audit.

 Step 3: Desk audit

-You will need to ask the manufacturer (and any other applicable facility that stores, containerises or handles the product) to complete our plant-based animal feed audit forms.
+You will need to ask the manufacturer and any other overseas facility that manufactures, store, handles, transport and/or exports the product, to complete our plant-based animal feed audit questionnaire .

-We will then assess the information provided in these forms to ensure that biosecurity risks are mitigated at every step along the import pathway.
+We will assess the information provided against our requirements to ensure the biosecurity risks are mitigated at every step along the import pathway.